Hot and humid and wet during the rainy season, Darwin has its own charm and character.

 4 / Mindil Beach Sunset Markets

 Visitors to Darwin AND the locals talk about these markets.
-Who hasn’t seen a sunset photo from the Mindil beach on social media?
+Who hasn’t seen a sunset photo from Mindil Beach on social media?
 Featured on many Instagram pages (mine included) it is fun to be with the sunset worshippers with smartphones and cameras ready to catch the golden orb as it descends (rapidly) into the ocean.
-This is a spectacular sunset and the sky hues afterwards provide the perfect backdrop to enjoy the markets.
+This is a spectacular sunset and the sky hues afterward provide the perfect backdrop to enjoy the markets.